Dadangdut33/Screen-Translate/readme.md

 # About
 An OCR translator tool.
 Made by [me](https://github.com/Dadangdut33) by utilizing Tesseract, compiled to .exe using pyinstaller.
-I made this program to learn more about python.\
+I made this program to learn more about python.<br><br>
 Inspired by Visual Novel Reader (VNR), [Visual Novel OCR](https://github.com/leminhyen2/Visual-Novel-OCR), and [QTranslate](https://quest-app.appspot.com/)

 # Requirements